Worst case scenario – a PLA base

 Psychological impact

-This dynamic could also create tension within regional alliances and frameworks.
+That dynamic could also create tension within regional alliances and frameworks.
 Divergent national priorities (economic versus security) may weaken collective responses and gradually fragment regional security arrangements even without overt coercion.

 Challenging regional rules and norms

-A base would also expand China’s ability to shape regional rules, norms, and institutions over time.
-Operating from abroad would allow China to more actively challenge existing maritime rules and freedom of navigation principles, a pattern already evident in the East and South China Seas.
+A base would also expand China’s ability to shape regional rules, norms and institutions over time.
+Operating from abroad would allow China to more actively challenge existing maritime rules and freedom-of-navigation principles—a pattern already evident in the East and South China seas.
+Gradually, such operations could normalise activities previously viewed as provocative, providing China with both leverage and legitimacy for more assertive actions that advance its strategic interests.

 Implications during crisis and conflict

-The presence of a base would also exert strategic pressure, discouraging involvement in conflicts or constraining options for hosting allied forces.
-Finally the combination of forward basing, pre-positioned assets, and higher-tempo operations amplifies risks of miscalculation or unintended escalation, while providing China a strategic lever to influence regional decision-making even absent conflict.
+Finally, the combination of forward basing, pre-positioned assets and higher tempo operations amplifies the risks of miscalculation or unintended escalation, while providing China with a strategic lever to influence regional decision-making even in the absence of conflict.

 China’s excessive claims and sensitive areas